 The Architect of the Capitol (AOC) selects the annual U.S. Capitol Christmas Tree in consultation with the United States Forest Service.

-This year's tree, sponsored by the Oregon Congressional Delegation led by U.S. Senator Ron Wyden, was chosen from the Willamette National Forest.
-The tree was harvested on November 2, 2018, and traveled cross-country to Washington, D.C. by truck.
+This year's tree, sponsored by the New Mexico Congressional Delegation led by U.S. Senator Tom Udall, was chosen from the Carson National Forest.
+The tree will be harvested on November 6, 2019, and will travel cross-country to Washington, D.C. by truck.

-The Capitol Christmas Tree made stops in communities along the route to the nation's capital and arrived at the U.S. Capitol on Monday, November 26, 2018, at 10 a.m.
-The AOC's Capitol Grounds and Arboretum team secured the tree and decorated it with thousands of handcrafted ornaments from the people of Oregon.
+The Capitol Christmas Tree will make stops in communities along the route to the nation's capital and arrive at the U.S. Capitol on Monday, November 25, 2019, at 10 a.m.
+The AOC's Capitol Grounds and Arboretum team will secure the tree and decorate it with thousands of handcrafted ornaments from the people of New Mexico.

-The tree will be lit by the Speaker of the House, Paul D. Ryan, on Thursday, December 6, 2018*, during a ceremony on the West Front Lawn beginning at 5 p.m.
+The tree will be lit by the Speaker of the House, Nancy Pelosi, on Wednesday, December 4, 2019, during a ceremony on the West Front Lawn beginning at 5 p.m.
+These events are free and open to the public.

 Learn more about the tree selection process on AOC's blog.